How to Secure a Mortgage with Collections

 Old Collections

 Paying off old collections on your credit report may not always improve your credit score.
-Older scoring methods don’t ignore paid collections and mortgage lenders use this older credit scoring model.
-This means that even if you settle your account, you may not get a higher credit score.
+Older scoring methods don’t ignore paid collections, and many mortgage lenders still use this older credit scoring model.
+This means that even if you settle your account, you may not get a higher credit score after the account is updated on your credit report.

 The only way paying off old collections can help your credit score is if the lender agrees to “pay for delete.”
 With this arrangement, the lender agrees to erase your account from the credit report in exchange for you paying off your debt.
-As credit reports age, collection accounts count less.
-The best way to improve your credit score is by paying your debts on time and prevent any new derogatory information.
+As credit reports age, collection accounts count less toward your score until they typically fall off after about seven (7) years.
+The best way to improve your credit score is by paying your debts on time and preventing any new derogatory information from being reported to your credit reports.

 Check Local Statute of Limitations

-Every state has different statutes of limitations, which is usually three to six years.
+Every state has different statutes of limitations, which usually last three to six years.
 This means that debt collectors can only sue you for debts within that time frame.
 Check to see how old your collections are and what the statute of limitations is in your state.
-Also keep in mind that you can restart the clock if you promise to pay, make partial payments, or even acknowledge your debt.
+Also, keep in mind that you can restart the 3-6-year clock all over again if you promise to pay, make partial payments, or even acknowledge your debt.

 Don’t Reactivate your Account

 The effect of old collections on your credit history reduces over time.
-When you start paying off debts that are old, your account gets reactivated.
+When you start paying off debts that are old, your account gets reactivated and reported to your credit reports all over again.
 Do not discuss your old collections with debt collectors if you are planning to apply for a mortgage.
 You don’t want to reactivate your accounts.
-If you are being contacted by lenders, ask them to provide proof or documentation that you owe them and that they are authorized to collect that debt.
+If lenders are contacting you, ask them to provide proof or documentation that you owe them and that they are authorized to collect that debt.

 Set up Payment Plans

 If you have a large recent debt, reducing the amount you owe can help you qualify for a larger mortgage.
-Consider negotiating with collection agencies setting up a repayment plan or debt settlement.
-Any solution that allows you to reduce your outstanding debt can improve your chances of qualifying for mortgage.
+Consider negotiating with collection agencies to set up a repayment plan or debt settlement.
+Any solution that allows you to reduce your outstanding debt can improve your chances of qualifying for a mortgage.

 Mortgage Options for Borrowers with Collections

-Another option to consider is have a co-signer with a good credit profile.
-This may help you secure better rates but keep in mind that if you fail to pay the mortgage, the co-signer will also be responsible.
-A joint mortgage is also an option you may want to consider aside from working with a great credit repair company to help you improve your score.
+Another option to consider is to have a co-signer with a good credit profile.
+This may help you secure better rates, but keep in mind that if you fail to pay the mortgage, the co-signer will also be responsible.
+A joint mortgage is also an option you may want to consider.

-The Truth About Getting a Mortgage with Collections
+The Truth About Qualifying for a Mortgage with Collections

 Mortgage options for those with collections are limited and more expensive when compared to borrowers with good credit.
 That said, there are several things you can do to improve your creditworthiness and your credit score before you apply for a mortgage.